 - They are simply incompetent or greedy or a lethal combination of both

 Whether it is healthcare removal, climate denial, or tax break illusions, we have seen obvious Republican indifference toward the well-being of anyone who is not a multi-millionaire.
 The pandemic has shown exactly how little they care about us and how little they will do to protect us.
 The deaths of over 600,000 Americans and a devastated working class are merely components of the Republicans’ political calculation to stay in power.
 There was very little pushback against President Trump’s inaction.
-To the shock of doctors and the medical community they continued to actively or passively enflame the mask-wearing debate, greatly increasing the spread of the virus and the chances for mutations.
+To the shock of doctors and the medical community, they continued to actively or passively enflame the mask-wearing debate, greatly increasing the spread of the virus and the chances for mutations.
 The lesson here is that in the eyes of the GOP, regardless of your political view, political donations, race, religion, age, gender, etc. you are expendable.

 A Bigger Lesson

 The coronavirus pandemic is also a stark warning of what is going to happen when climate change takes its toll.
 Climate change is more than just high water levels and bad storms.
-Warmer weather is letting more and more microbes, parasites, and unseen pests survive through the winter, allowing them to expand their numbers and their range during the warm seasons.
+Warmer weather is allowing more and more microbes, parasites, and unseen pests to survive through the winter, allowing them to expand their numbers and their range during the warm seasons.

 Stopping the coronavirus will be hard enough but it will be child’s play when compared to stopping and reversing climate change.